 Seller’s/Pre-Listing Home Inspection

-If you are thinking about listing your home, it is important to understand that, eventually a buyer’s inspector will be examining your house.
-You can either let the buyer take control after their inspector provides his report or you can take control now.
+If you are thinking about listing your home, it is important to understand that eventually a potential buyer will likely have the home inspected.
+You can either let the buyer take control after their inspector provides his report, or you can take control now.